Breus/json-masker/CONTRIBUTING.md

 ## We develop with Github

-We use Github to host the code, have discussions about (additional) features, track issues, as well as accept pull requests.
+We use GitHub to host the code, have discussions about (additional) features, track issues, as well as accept pull requests.

 ## All code changes happen through pull requests